PatFiol/vertical-slider-portfolio/README.md

 ### Description

-Portfolio with two vertical split sliders that run in opposite directions.
+Portfolio with two vertical split sliders that run in opposite directions, matching the colors.

 This project is based in a tutorial by Brad Traversy, and I was inspired to use it as a portfolio por photography.

-But I want to make it my own, so I will be working on it to change it and add more features.
+It is meant for big screens, not responsive.

 ### About the project

-As I have been a photographer for the last twenty years I used my own photos.
+As I come from a photography background I used photos from my old portfolio.
 The idea of the display is to resemble the old slide viewer I had when I was a kid.

 ### Things I want to try: